Mortgage payment difficulties due to Coronavirus

 - Set up a five digit passcode

-- Enable Touch ID (optional and it is only available on iPhone)
+- Enable Touch or Face ID (optional and it is only available on iPhone)

 I have a branch based savings account but haven’t registered to get online services